Born: January 30, 1930

 In high school, Hackman mostly kept to himself when not at the gym, where his height made him a natural for the school's basketball team.
 Feeling pressured by his mother to be a father figure for his younger brother, the teen dropped out of school, lied about his age and joined the Marine Corps.
 He served for six years and was honorably discharged in 1952.
 Since he had successfully completed a high school equivalency course while a Marine, he enrolled at the University of Illinois and majored in journalism.
 He dropped out six months later.

 Heading to New York, he then attended the School of Radio Technique which was followed by radio jobs in Florida and Illinois.
 Unsuccessfully holding his interest, he briefly returned to New York to study commercial art with the Art Students League.
 Eventually, he drifted out to California, and enrolled at the Pasadena Playhouse, where he and classmate Dustin Hoffman mostly impersonated Marlon Brando and were ultimately voted "least likely to succeed."
 Once more, Hackman headed back to New York.
 In between off-Broadway roles, Hackman paid the rent by working as a soda jerk, shoe salesman, furniture mover, waiter, truck driver, and doorman.
-He also met and married bank teller Fay Maltese, by whom he eventually fathered three children.
+He also met and married bank teller Fay Maltese, with whom he eventually fathered three children.

 After several years of stage work and small TV and film roles, Hackman sounded two important professional notes in 1964, when he had his first big hit on Broadway with Any Wednesday, and delivered a small but arresting turn in the Warren Beatty starrer Lilith.
 Beatty was so impressed that he offered Hackman a plum part in his landmark 1967 crime drama Bonnie and Clyde.
 Playing the role of outlaw Buck Barrow, brother to Beatty's Clyde, Hackman delivered a searing, shocking portrayal, playing his extended death scene on all fours - he later claimed to have drawn inspiration for that scene from seeing bulls die at bullfights.
 Hackman garnered the first Oscar nomination of his career, paving the way for his true breakthrough performance four years later in The French Connection for which he took home a Best Actor Oscar.